discretize/discretize-guides/fractals/shattered-observatory/index.md

 - <Skill id="14502"/>
 - <Skill name="Dual Strike" profession="Warrior"/>.

 Elite Flux Anomalies (66% and 33%) are not affected by <Instability name="No Pain, No Gain"/>.
 Take the portal at the last Elite Flux Anomaly and pre cast <Skill name="Winds of Disenchantment" profession="Warrior"/> on Skorvald.
+If <Skill name="Winds of Disenchantment" profession="Warrior"/> is still on cooldown (66%), use <Skill name="Disrupting Stab" profession="Warrior"/> and <Skill name="Breaching Strike" profession="Warrior"/> as soon as Skorvald is vulnerable.
 Make sure one of your DPS stays behind to kill the fourth Elite Flux Anomaly.

 Refresh your banners before the 33% phase and as always try to adapt your rotation to what is currently needed.